balena-io/pinejs/docs/CustomServerCode.md

 An object that allows direct connection to the database, which is similar to the WebSQL interface but allows asynchronous actions.

 #### engine
-A lowercase string that denotes the current database engine in use (possible values are currently: postgres, mysql, websql, and sqlite)
+A lowercase string that denotes the current database engine in use (possible values are currently: postgres, mysql, websql, and sqlite).

 #### executeSql(sql, bindings)
-This runs the given SQL statement in a transaction of it's own, with ? bindings replaced by the values in the bindings array and returns a promise.
+This runs the given SQL statement in a transaction of it's own, with "?" bindings replaced by the values in the bindings array and returns a promise.

 #### transaction([callback])
 Returns a promise that will provide a `tx` object.